-As seen in Fig. 25, the length scale within the reverse-flow layer, at x/h = 4, is substantially lower than that x/h = 7 and also 15.
-This is rather surprising, at first sight, because all previous comparisons and considerations demonstrated a high degree of commonality between the conditions at x/h = 7 and 4 (and thus also with the zero-wall-shear jet).
-It is recalled, in particular, that the two locations share a low value of near-wall $\tilde{S}$ , which signifies the absence of a streaky near-wall layer that shields the wall from the outer scales.
+As seen in Fig. 26, the length scale within the reverse-flow layer, at x/h = 4, is substantially lower than that x/h = 7 and also 15.
+This is rather surprising, at first sight, because all previous comparisons and considerations demonstrated a high degree of commonality between the conditions at x/h = 7 and 4 (and thus also with the zerowall-shear jet).
+It is recalled, in particular, that the two locations share a low value of near-wall \hat{S} , which signifies the absence of a streaky near-wall layer that shields the wall from the outer scales.
 In the case of the reverse-flow region, the shear layer above the thin backward-moving boundary layer has a highly complex structure, as a consequence of impingement, strong curvature and recirculation.
-This is signified, for example, by the negative turbulence-energy production and negative $\tilde{S}$ in this region.
-Hence, it is difficult to fully interpret the interaction between the outer layer and the near-wall region within the recirculation.

-The fact that the length scale is rather low in this region must be zone. linked to the negative production, which tends to lower k and hence $l{\epsilon}$ .
-The near-wall peak, at around y/h=0.05, does evidently signify that turbulence is transported from the outer layer towards the near-wall region.
-However, these turbulent motions are less intense inside the recirculation zone than at reattachment because as the vortical structures developing from separation increase in size, their interaction with the wall is intensified and results into high "splatting" events as they reach the wall.
-Thus, although it might appear that the flow at this position is closer to equilibrium than the two others, the reserve is, in fact, the case, as is well brought out by the distributions of the production-to-dissipation ratio shown in Fig. 26.
+This is signified, for example, by the negative turbulence-energy production and negative S in this region.
+Hence, it is difficult to fully interpret the interaction between the outer layer and the near-wall region within the recirculation zone.
+The fact that the length scale is rather low in this region may be linked to the negative production, which tends to lower k and hence l{ε} .
+On the other hand, the near-wall peak at around y/h=0.05, indicates that turbulence is transported from the outer layer towards the near-wall region (see Fig. 12).
+In structural terms, the length scale of the turbulent motions in the recirculation zone are lower than at reattachment, because the vortical structures transported into this zone by the reverse motions originate from 'young' portions of the free shear layer above it, and these are relatively small.
+As they are transported towards the wall, they are subjected to splatting, and the fact that $\overline{ww} > \overline{uu}$ in this region, as seen upon comparing Figs. 5 and 7, is a clear indicator to this process, which tends to reduce the length scale further.
+Finally, in general, the residence time of eddies in the recirculation zone is especially high, and this encourages eddy breakup and a reduction in length scale.
+Thus, although it might appear that the flow at this position is closer to equilibrium than in the other two, the reserve is, in fact, the case, as is well brought out by the distributions of the production-to-dissipation ratio shown in Fig. 27.
 These distributions demonstrate strong departures from local equilibrium in both the recirculation and impingement regions and immediately downstream of it, due to a combination of low (or negative) production and gain by turbulent transport.
 A similar behaviour, for identical reasons, is displayed by the zero-wall-shear jet.
-As the back-step flow recovers, the near-wall peak of the ratio $P/\varepsilon$ increases and eventually exceeds unity.
+As the backstep flow recovers, the near-wall peak of the ratio P/ε increases and eventually exceeds unity.
 Thus here, the near-wall flow does not appear to be far from a state of equilibrium.
-However, as shown earlier by reference to the parameter $\tilde{S}$ (which in the near-wall region is equivalent to the ratio $P/\varepsilon,$ see section 3.4), recovery is actually very slow, and at the farthest downstream location included in the simulation, the near-wall region has not reached the level of anisotropy equivalent to that of a fully developed channel flow.
+However, as shown earlier by reference to the parameter \tilde{S} (which, in the near-wall region, is equivalent to the ratio P/ε - see section 3.4), recovery is actually very slow, and at the farthest downstream location included in the simulation, the near-wall region has not reached the level of anisotropy equivalent to that of a fully-developed channel flow.
 A partial explanation for this apparent inconsistency is provided by the budget of turbulence energy, Fig. 14.
-For x/h = 16, it is observed that convection and diffusion largely compensate each other, so that an approximate balance between production and dissipation is returned above the viscous sublayer.
+For x/h = 16, it is observed that convection and diffusion broadly compensate each other, so that an approximate balance between production and dissipation is returned above the viscous sublayer.